chnoack/apollo-dynamic-types-example/README.md

 ``

 Now we want to change the functionality: a review can either be a
-* _PollReview_ that contains a float value, or a
+* Poll Review that contains a float value, or a
-* _WebReivew_ that contains a string value and the name of the user who wrote the review
+* Web Review_that contains a string value and the name of the user who wrote the review.

+We can imagine other types also.
+This should be just a simple example of return values that might have different types in the same slot/attribute.
+This might happen when you want to visualize generic data coming from a backend service.
+Here we have a clash between dynamic types from the backend and static types in the Apollo API.

-If you query for books you either get a _PollReview_ or a _WebReview_ inside the _review_ slot of the _Book_.
+If you query for books you then should either get a _PollReview_ or a _WebReview_ inside the _review_ slot of the _Book_.
+Both should contain a _value_ attribute inside the review.

 How can this be implemented in ApolloServer and queried?
 I've tried several approaches:

-* union type: see _union-type_ branch of this project
+* union type: see branch _union-type_  of this project
-* interface type: see _interface-type_ branch of this project
+* interface type: branch see _interface-type_ of this project

 Both approaches fail when querying for books:

-_Fields "value" conflict because they return conflicting types String and Float.
-Use different aliases on the fields to fetch both if this was intentional._
+``Fields "value" conflict because they return conflicting types String and Float.
+Use different aliases on the fields to fetch both if this was intentional._``

+I found three different solutions to this - all of them not very nice, but working.

+* see branch _union-type-solution_
+* see branch _interface-type-solution_
+* see branch _always-string-solution_

 ## Dev Build